 Where Do Top 1% Families Send Kids to College?

-Patterns among wealthy applicants do not define value for everyone.
-Resources and risk tolerance differ across households.
-Using those patterns as a benchmark can mislead.
+These patterns do not define value for everyone.
+Resources and risk tolerance differ across households, and using top-1% patterns as a benchmark can mislead families whose situation looks nothing like that.
 Each decision should reflect individual priorities.

 How to Decide If an Ivy League Is Worth It for You